PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: Experiments

-\textbf{Adding trait labels for answer choices reduces accuracy.} When we additionally attach trait labels to the candidate answers, accuracy drops sharply (to 57.25\% in Table.~\ref{table:experiment_prediction_accuracy} row (B)).
-Using only trait labels for preferences and choices performs even poorly (37.75\%).
-As we observe, the decline is especially pronounced for \emph{low}-trait conditions.
-One plausible explanation is that the model exhibits a positivity bias—preferring affirmative or “positive” choices over negative ones—which disproportionately hurts performance when the target persona signal corresponds to low-trait tendencies.
-This issue is explored further in ~\autoref{Negative Traits}.
+\textbf{Labeling answer choices triggers positivity bias.} Conversely, appending trait labels to candidate answers sharply degrades performance to $57.25\%$, with a further drop to $37.75\%$ when raw text is removed entirely (\autoref{tab:persona_prompting_results} B).
+This decline is disproportionately driven by \emph{low}-trait conditions.
+We hypothesize this stems from an LLM positivity bias: models inherently favor affirmative or "positive" choices, which heavily penalizes accuracy when the target persona corresponds to low-trait tendencies.
+We analyze this representational collapse further in ~\autoref{Negative Traits}.

-\textbf{A simple reminder can be effective.} Replacing explicit trait labels with a brief reminder to consider the user’s persona still achieves strong overall accuracy (67\% in ~\autoref{table:experiment_prediction_accuracy} row (C)).
-While this is slightly below the setting with labeled preferences, it outperforms using trait-aligned preferences alone.
-This suggests that a lightweight instruction can encourage persona-aware reasoning and improve preference-following, even without providing explicit trait labels.
+\textbf{Implicit reminders activate latent persona reasoning.} Replacing explicit labels with a lightweight system instruction to consider the user's persona achieves a strong $67\%$ accuracy (\autoref{tab:persona_prompting_results} C).
+While slightly trailing the explicit label setup, it significantly outperforms the preference-only baseline.
+This demonstrates that models can successfully activate latent psychometric reasoning without requiring explicit categorical annotations.